Azure/azure-remote-rendering-asset-tool/Documentation/rendering.md

 ## ArrInspector

-You can launch [ArrInspector](https://docs.microsoft.com/azure/remote-rendering/resources/tools/arr-inspector) for your session with the button in the toolbar.
+You can launch [ArrInspector](https://docs.microsoft.com/azure/remote-rendering/resources/tools/arr-inspector) for your session with the **Inspect...** button in the toolbar.
 ArrInspector is a great tool to live inspect performance stats and capture traces for debugging.

 ## Performance statistics